keikun17/kodigo/docker.md

     docker rm $(docker ps -a -q)
     docker rmi $(docker images -a -q)

+Build and name new image from Dockefile

+    docker build -t new_image_name - < Dockerfile

 # boot2docker

 install on OSX (follow instructions on [their github page](https://github.com/boot2docker/boot2docker)).